justin0979/SSR_HMR/README.md

 The SSR code is based on Stephen Grider's lectures about SSR with changes made to allow for HMR.
-After reading several blogs, watching numerous lectures repeatedly, and getting help from Viktor Pyskunov, I was able to finally comprehend the documentation from webpack-dev-middleware, webpack-hot-middleware, react-hot-loader and serveral other needed doc's.
+After reading several blogs, watching numerous lectures repeatedly, and getting help from Viktor Pyskunov, I was able to finally comprehend the documentation from webpack-dev-middleware, webpack-hot-middleware, react-hot-loader and several other needed doc's.
+The HMR code is in `/server/index.js` and looks mostly like what the doc's showed in 2019.

 I've only tried this in Chrome.